 -Muscular pain and tenderness that is widespread

 There is a close connection between a deficiency of magnesium and the symptoms of fibromyalgia.
 In fact, some doctors suggest that magnesium deficiencies are often misdiagnosed as FM.
 This may be due to the fact that magnesium plays a role in nerve conduction, muscle function as well as hundreds of processes within the body.
-According to a Mayo Clinic study, the application of transdermal magnesium chloride on the lower and upper limbs has been seen to be potentially beneficial in patients of FM.
+According to a Mayo Clinic study, the application of transdermal magnesium chloride on the lower and upper limbs has been seen to be potentially beneficial in patients of FM (see study).

 In my clinical experience, supplementing with magnesium malate dramatically improves the symptoms of FM in my clients.